DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 Desktop Tests:  Run These Programs to Make Sure They Work
 =====================================
 - [ ] Line Follower Calibration - verify files are saved in /home/pi
+- [ ] Test line follower in python and scratch
 - [ ] IR Receiver Setup
 - [ ] Test and Troubleshoot
 - [ ] Backup Files